ipeterfulop/sql-essentials-course/capstone_project/README.md

 ### 3.2.3.
 Identify the most hard-working employees
-For the months of August 2023, September 2023, October 2023, and November 2023, list the name of the employee and the total number of hours spent on activities for each employee.
+For the months of August 2023, September 2023, October 2023, and November 2023,
-Please also show the ratio of the total number of billable hours to the total number of hours spent on activities for each employee.
+list the name of the employee and the total number of hours spent on activities for each employee.
 Exclude from the list the results where the monthly total number of hours spent on activities is less than 160.

 **Expected output**: 18 rows